Jonatan Matajonmatum.com

 Why it matters

 As AI systems make decisions with greater autonomy, the risks of misaligned behavior, amplified biases, and malicious use grow proportionally.
-AI safety is not a future problem — it is a present engineering responsibility in every system deployed today.
+The OWASP Top 10 for LLMs demonstrates that vulnerabilities are concrete and exploitable today — not hypothetical risks.
+AI safety is not a future problem: it is a present engineering responsibility in every system deployed.

 References